higayasuo/expo-icp/docs/setup.md

 ## Setting Up Subprojects

-The expo-starter project consists of several subprojects.
+This project consists of several subprojects.
 Execute the following command to set up the subprojects:

 ```bash